CLI User Guide

 If you want to skip the detailed explanations, just run through these steps on your own:

-credentials.- On the VM, change the login credentials, apply the latest OS updates, and install (or upgrade) the Orka VM Tools for added security and functionality.
+11. On the VM, change the login credentials, apply the latest OS updates, and install (or upgrade) the Orka VM Tools for added security and functionality.

-(use the name of the newly saved image or the original image, if you committed the changes to it).- Run Apple Screen Sharing and connect to the newly deployed VM.
-Use the connection information printed by
+13. orka3 vm deploy --image <IMAGE_NAME> -y (use the name of the newly saved image or the original image, if you committed the changes to it).

-orka3 vm deploy
+16. orka3 vm list

 The Orka3 CLI is the most immersive way to get started with Orka.
-It provides easy-to-use commands, command autocompletion, and comprehensive built-in help.
+It provides easy-to-use commands, command auto-completion, and comprehensive built-in help.

 The Orka3 CLI will be helpful to: